TypeHobby game project.

 // This is the game from the perspective of the platform

-// game_update is a function that takes memory and input as arguments.
+// game_update is a function that takes a block of memory and player input as arguments.

 struct win32_game_code {